v-rgrace/Viva/Viva/learning/workday-intro.md

 ---

-# Introduction Workday in Microsoft Viva Learning
+# Overview of Workday and Microsoft Viva Learning integration

-This document introduces the process for configuring Workday as a content source in Microsoft Viva Learning.
+This article introduces the process for configuring Workday as a content source in Microsoft Viva Learning.
 It also outlines prerequisites and recommendations.

 The integration is based on Workday RaaS APIs (Report as a Service).
 Any breach in API contract might change the user experience.